standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 >fatal: The current branch main has no upstream branch.>
 >To push the current branch and set the remote as upstream, use

+Then run the command:

+`$ git push --force`

+This should resolve the issue.

+---

 ` $ git push --set-upstream upstream main`
 In order to verify that everything is working as expected run the following command: